michzza/michzza.github.io/_posts/2021-02-03-ATP linear regression.md

-Calculating the Pearson Correlation between Winnings and all other features to identify those that have a string linear relationship with Winnings.
+Calculating the Pearson Correlation between Winnings and all other features to identify those that have a strong linear relationship with Winnings.

 ```python